High-precision direct decay energy measurements of the electron-capture decay of $^{97}$Tc: Conclusion and outlook

 \acknowledgments We acknowledge the staff of the Accelerator Laboratory of University of Jyv\"askyl\"a (JYFL-ACCLAB) for providing stable online beam.
 We thank the support by the Academy of Finland with projects No. 306980, 312544, 275389, 284516, 295207, 314733, 315179, 327629, 320062, 354589, 345869 and 354968.
 The support by the EU Horizon 2020 research and innovation program under grant No. 771036 (ERC CoG MAIDEN) is acknowledged.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 861198–LISA–H2020-MSCA-ITN-2019.
 V.A.S., O.N., S.S., J.S., and J.K. acknowledge support from the NEPTUN project (PNRR-I8/C9-CF264, Contract No. 760100/23.05.2023 of the Romanian Ministry of Research, Innovation and Digitization).
 The work leading to this publication was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - AY 155/2-1.
+This project has received funding from the European Union’s Horizon Europe Research and Innovation programme under Grant Agreement No 101057511 (EURO-LABS).